-- 1. Conduct public hearings on State Plan on Aging in partnership with the CDA. - 2.
-Advise CDA staff on key Commission priorities for consideration. - 3.
-Support the evaluation of California's aging services structure-including the Planning and Service Area (PSA) boundaries (currently 33), the Intrastate Funding Formula, and the designation process for the Area Agency on Aging in each PSA- to assess how to best meet the needs of California's --to assess how to best meet the needs of California's --to assess how to best meet the needs of California's --to assess how to best meet the needs of California's --to assess how to best meet the needs of California's --to assess how to best meet the needs of California's diverse communities, e.g., racial, ethnic, gender, gender identity and sexual orientation, needs of the broader older population, and the changing landscape of aging and disability service. - 4.
-Monitor State Plan on Aging implementation.
+- 1. Conduct public hearings on the State Plan on Aging in partnership with the CDA. - 2.
+Inform CDA staff of key Commission priorities for consideration. - 3.
+Support the evaluation of California's aging services structure-including the Planning and Service Area (PSA) boundaries (currently 33), the Intrastate Funding Formula, and the designation process for the Area Agency on Aging in each PSA---to assess how to best meet the needs of California's diverse communities, e.g., racial, ethnic, gender, gender identity and sexual orientation, needs of the broader older population, and the changing landscape of aging and disability service.